wnameless/chatkeep-app/src/main/resources/ai-specs/AIConversationArchivingSystem.md

 - [ ] All attachment and artifact references in the summary match actual items
 - [ ] No excluded attachments are referenced in summary sections
 - [ ] Artifacts include only final/important versions with evolution notes if significant
+- [ ] Archive infrastructure (summaries, notes) is in conversation's language
+- [ ] Artifact content is in original language (as created by user)
+- [ ] Attachment content is in original language (as provided in files)
+- [ ] Only template structure (headings, YAML keys, wrappers) is in English
+- [ ] If using Canvas/Artifacts: verified no platform-specific formatting
+- [ ] If using Canvas/Artifacts: verified output is pure markdown matching template
+- [ ] If format issues detected: switched to simple response or warned user
 - [ ] The output is complete and ready to save as a .md file (or saved via chosen delivery method)

 ---